 Tax Tools for Bitcoin

-These tools might also come in handy when you're handling transactions and planning for taxes.
+These tools might come in handy both when you're handling transactions and when you're planning for taxes.

-BitcoinTaxes, which is web-based software for importing data and calculating gains/losses, can be helpful as well.
+BitcoinTaxes, web-based software for importing data and calculating gains/losses, can be helpful as well.